-Ronnie (Miley Cyrus) is not overly happy about spending summer with her dad Steve (Greg Kinnear) and her little brother Jonah (Bobby Coleman) as she blames her father for leaving her mum.
-But not long after arriving she meets Will Blakeless (Liam Hemsworth) and despite trying to act cool and uninterested they end up dating, despite there being a series of issues when it comes to others interfering.
+Ronnie (Miley Cyrus) is not overly happy about spending summer with her dad, Steve (Greg Kinnear - Flash of Genius), and her little brother, Jonah (Bobby Coleman - Snowmen), as she blames her father for leaving her mum.
+But not long after arriving she meets Will Blakeless (Liam Hemsworth - Love and Honor) and despite trying to act cool and uninterested end up dating, despite there being a series of issues when it comes to others interfering in their relationship.
 But a disaster leads to Ronnie's life being turned upside down.

-But of course "The Last Song" is a Nicholas Sparks movie, he wrote the screenplay and then adapted it into the novel and as such we have that grim reaper element where you simply know that someone isn't going to make it to the end of the movie.
-And as is always the case this does gibes the movie that weepy, tear jerker element although with this being a romantic drama aimed at a teen audience I wouldn't say it has the same level of tragedy as some of the movies adapted from Sparks' other novels.
+But of course "The Last Song" is a Nicholas Sparks movie, he wrote the screenplay and then adapted it into the novel, and as such we have that grim reaper element where you simply know that someone isn't going to make it to the end of the movie or at least there is going to be a major tragedy.
+And as is always the case this gives the movie that weepy, tear jerker element although with this being a romantic drama aimed at a teen audience I wouldn't say it has the same level of tragedy as some of the movies adapted from Sparks' other novels.

-What this all boils down to is that "The Last Song" is a good romantic drama which whilst a little predictable is pleasant for fans of the romantic tragedy style storylines you get from Nicholas Sparks.
+What this all boils down to is that "The Last Song" is a good romantic drama which whilst you could say is textbook Nicholas Sparks is also pleasant for fans of the romantic tragedy style storylines you get from Sparks.

 Tags: Nicholas Sparks